JoeyLee-22/RepoAutomations/README.md

 create - makes new repository and adds a readme file

-delete - deletes repository from github and from local files
+delete - deletes given repository from github and from local files

+goto - goes to a given repository in your projects folder

+commit - commits a given file and asks for a summary